 6. Not enough space for Rosemary to grow and thrive

 A rosemary plant will grow to become large and need at least 60 cm (2 feet) between plants.
-This also means that you should only grow one plant per pot or container.
+This also means you should only grow one plant per pot or container.

 Do not cram your new plants together.

 Giving your new rosemary plants enough space will also ensure good air circulation.
-Good air flow is essential to avoid creating a moist and humid growing environment that can attract fungal diseases and pests.
+Good airflow is essential to avoid creating a moist and humid growing environment that can attract fungal diseases and pests.

-7. Don’t automatically add fertilizer or too many nutrients
+7. Don’t automatically add fertilizer

 As gardeners, we want the best for our herbs.
 And this often means using fertile soil rich in nutrients and organic matter.
-But when you grow rosemary plants you need to think differently.
+But when you grow rosemary plants, you need to think differently.

-A few weeks into the growing season it may feel like it is time to give your rosemary a boost of fertilizer.
+A few weeks into the growing season, it may feel like it is time to give your rosemary a boost of fertilizer.

 Do not assume your rosemary plant needs fertilizer or additional compost.
 Rosemary plants rarely need more nutrients than they can extract from the soil they are planted in.